-Trees must be planted in public spaces such as parks, schools, churches and along public roadway easements within northwest Indiana’s Lake Michigan Watershed (MAP).
+Trees, in most cases, must be planted in public spaces such as parks, schools, churches and along public roadway easements within northwest Indiana’s Lake Michigan Watershed (MAP).
 If there are no public spaces available, trees can be planted on private property.
 Restrictions apply and applicants considering this must coordinate with NIRPC and its CommuniTree partners prior to submitting and application.
 Eligible applicants include municipalities, schools, churches, conservation organizations and other public entities.

 NIRPC’s current US Forest Service grant used to purchase and subaward these trees has a 20% non-federal local match requirement.
-Applicants must be willing to track and submit in-kind services directly attributable to the planting and care of these trees.
+Applicants must be willing to track and submit in-kind services directly attributable to the planting, inventory, and care of these trees.
 In general, NIRPC has found that the hours spent planting and watering during the growing season accounts for match requirements.
 You can download a copy of the CommuniTree in-kind tracking sheet HERE.